 How does the medium affect the amplitude of the natural vibrations of a body?

-The surrounding medium offers resistance to the motion, so the energy of vibrating body continuously decreases due to which the amplitude of vibration decreases gradually.
+The surrounding medium offers resistance to the motion, so the energy of the vibrating body continuously decreases due to which the amplitude of vibration decreases gradually.

 What are the damped vibrations?
 How do they differ from free vibrations?
 Give one example of each.